 Sounds complicated?
 It is.
 Monster cropping may be one of the most technical ways to clone and (re)cultivate cannabis.
 Many growers struggle to get real returns on the investment it takes.
 Monster cropped clones generally take weeks longer than their normal counterparts, and as we said, the survival rate isn't great.

-But this technique has stuck around because it makes sense in certain circumstances, both for genetic preservation and yield per plant.
+This technique has stuck around because it makes sense in certain circumstances, both for genetic preservation and yield per plant.

 The Benefits of Monster Cropping